ovh/docs/pages/web/hosting/create_your_personal_webpage/guide.en-gb.md

 </body>
 ```

-You can observe the result by opening the HTML file via an Internet browser (Firefox, Chrome, Safari, etc.): the two strings will be displayed with different sizes.
+You can observe the result by opening the HTML file in an Internet browser (Firefox, Chrome, Safari, etc.): the two strings will be displayed with different sizes.

 - **Tag `<p>`**